pennersr/django-allauth/docs/account/configuration.rst

   verification mails are sent.

 ``ACCOUNT_EMAIL_VERIFICATION_BY_CODE_ENABLED`` (default: ``False``)
-  Constrols whether email verification is performed by means of following a link in the email (``False``), or by entering a code (``True``).
+  Controls whether email verification is performed by means of following a link in the email (``False``), or by entering a code (``True``).

 ``ACCOUNT_EMAIL_VERIFICATION_BY_CODE_MAX_ATTEMPTS`` (default: ``3``)